fyngyrz/aa_macro/martomac.README.md

 But I don't code in Perl any longer.
 I actually downloaded and looked at the markdown Perl code, and all that did was profoundly re-affirm my decision not to code in Perl.
+It just doesn't suit the way my mind works.

 So.
 If someone else wants to go after this particular bit of fruit, which, if you're really into Perl, you might even find to be low-hanging, by all means do so and I'd be delighted to have it join the rest of this fluffy goodness.

-Otherwise you get my converter, which was seat-of-the-pants and only works properly within the context of precisely correct markdown syntax.
+Otherwise you get my converter, which was seat-of-the-pants and only works properly within the context of precisely correct \(and still incomplete, see [todo.md](todo.md)\) markdown syntax.
 The markdown processor itself is pretty relaxed about unclosed italics and bold, unescaped special characters and so on. `martomac.py` is not.

-The downside of that is that some of your `.md` files may not convert correctly.
+The downside of that is that even after I work through everything remaining on [todo.md](todo.md) some of your `.md` files may not convert correctly.
 In fact, if you manage to get unbalanced braces of any flavor in the .md file outside of a code block or span, or fail to escape them properly, the resulting `macro()` input will not be fully parsable, which will leave you with truncated HTML results.

 The upside is that it may tell you that you might need to fix your